jonlpersson/ed-latimore/site/_posts/2023-02-17-i-tried-onnit-s-alpha-brain-for-30-days-here-s-my-review.md

 This means that your supplement could be full of sawdust.
 Supplement companies know that there are no regulations, so they have no real incentive to be honest because no one is checking and good marketing, and a few well-placed anecdotes largely the result of the placebo effect is the hustle du jour.

-A 2016 study gave Alpha Brain or a placebo to 63 participants ages 18-35 for six weeks.
-The people who took Alpha Brain had better verbal recall and cognitive function than the placebo group.
+A 2016 study gave Onnit Alpha Brain or a placebo to 63 participants ages 18-35 for six weeks.
+The people who took Onnit Alpha Brain had better verbal recall and cognitive function than the placebo group.

 [From the study:](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4595564/){: target="_blank"}